-An excursion to Briskdal Glacier from the cruise port of Olden in Norway requires a very scenic 25km drive south around the Oldevatnet lake.
-In this guide you’ll find a few options to make this journey and preview some of the breathtaking sights you’ll discover along the way.
+A trip to Briskdal Glacier from the cruise port of Olden in Norway requires a very scenic 25km or so drive south around the Oldevatnet lake.
+In this guide you’ll find a few options to make this journey and preview some of the breathtaking sights you’ll discover whilst here.

-Firstly if you’re arriving on a cruise your ship will likely do a shore excursion to Briksdal glacier.
+If you’re arriving on a cruise ship your first option is to consider booking a shore excursion to Briksdal glacier with your cruise line.
 It’s possibly more expensive than the alternatives, but here’s why it could prove worthwhile for you:

 - A guide enhancing your experience with their local knowledge

-- A guarantee to get you back to the ship in time for departure
+- They normally guarantee to get you back to the ship in time for departure

 - Little extras like tea, coffee and snacks

-- May be able to provide special assistance or options for those who require it
+- May be able to provide special assistance or advice for those who require it before booking

-If you’d rather do it yourself the nearby Olden Adventure office sells return tickets on their hourly shuttle bus whilst the ship is in port.
-Costing around £40 ($55), it’s one of the cheapest ways to get to Briksdal glacier with an allocated time of two and a half hours.
+If you’d rather do it yourself the nearby Olden Adventure office sells return tickets on their shuttle bus whilst the cruise ship is in port.
+Costing around £40 ($55) at the time of the original publish date, it’s one of the cheapest ways to get to Briksdal glacier with an allocated time of two and a half hours.